-I. Introduction
+I. Introduction (18.1)

-Previously we have looked at the law of averages and see that over many repetitions of a random event, the outcome is close to what we would call "an expected value".
-Chapter 18's function is to explain the logic behind section 17.3 and it begins with a discussion of how many ways (patterns) can be constructed for a simple coin toss.
+Previously we have looked at the law of averages and see that over many repetitions (nearly infinite) of a random event, the outcome is close to what we would call "an expected value" or a "true value" or "a parameter".
+Chapter 18's function is to explain the logic behind section 17.3 and it begins with a discussion of how many ways (patterns) can be constructed for a simple coin toss. (page 309)

-What you see is that very quickly, as the sample size increases, that is, say from flipping a coin 5 times, to 100, the number of possible patterns becomes very large.
-This was done to prove that the entire pattern of resulting outcomes is close to the normal curve - particularly when the number of tosses (or sample size or number of draws) is large.
+What you see is that very quickly, as the sample size increases, that is, say from flipping a coin 5 times, to flipping a coin 100 times, the number of possible patterns becomes very large.
+This was done to prove that the entire pattern of resulting outcomes is close to the normal curve - particularly when the number of tosses (or sample size or number of draws) is also large (at least size 100).